maniadel/hubiquitus4java/README.md

 * Hubot SDK : a kit for Java developers allowing rapid development of hubiquitus agents called hubots
 * Hubiquitus Server : the application server

+Recently, Hubiquitus added three components : HTwitterAPI-1.1, HFacebook and HInstagram.
+That can be used independently, with a simple client.

 The "HubotPack" folder content three bots sample:

 * feedhubot allows to retrive data from RSS feed